ppy/osu-wiki/news/2017/2017-12-20-beatmap-spotlights-november-2017.md

 [![](/wiki/shared/news/2017-12-18-beatmap-spotlights-november-2017/kantsubaki.jpg)](https://osu.ppy.sh/beatmapsets/621584)

-Being the winner of the 3rd Newspaper Cup - a prestigious mapping contest - ::Regou::{ user=419954 } and [fish39](https://osu.ppy.sh/users/3522390)'s map of ESQUARIA's Kantsubaki is clearly one of the standout ones this month!
+Being the winner of the 3rd Newspaper Cup - a prestigious mapping contest - ::Regou::{ user=419954 } and ::fish39::{ user=3522390 }'s map of ESQUARIA's Kantsubaki is clearly one of the standout ones this month!
 The marathon is a Touhou soundtrack remix with rather unordinary rhythm, making for a technically demanding map that could give even some of osu!'s better players a hard time.
 Good luck!

 [![](/wiki/shared/news/2017-12-18-beatmap-spotlights-november-2017/tenimuhou.jpg)](https://osu.ppy.sh/beatmapsets/471440)